armican/debearsivi.github.io/_posts/2018-08-07-07-Ağustos-2018-reddit-debe.md

   entry_content: |
     <img src=https://i.redditmedia.com/szJjklEsdNAJ4L-6oHNocqsnfDizFsELltwDQN7jv4k.jpg?s=7ef4ba20607ea9c65c8158135b941842 frameborder=0>
 - entry_name: |
-    LPT: When you get a new notebook, leave the first page blank.
-When you finish using the notebook, you can number the pages and use the first page as a table of contents.
-  entry_id: 94tres
-  entry_content: |
-    null
-- entry_name: |
     Wells Fargo says hundreds of customers lost homes after computer glitch; Hundreds of people had their homes foreclosed on after software used by Wells Fargo incorrectly denied them mortgage modifications
   entry_id: 94vgjb
   entry_content: |